thanhvo-cse/worldpay/README.md

 # worldpay-wpg
-Connect to the Worldwide Payment Gateway (WPG), using our XML API.
+Connect to the Worldpay API.